ECClabs/JenkinsPipeline-1/README.md

   echo "    ./install_jenkins.sh"
-  echo "3️⃣ If the error still comes, restart the EC2 instance and try again." echo "4️⃣ Make sure you are connected to the internet inside the EC2 instance." echo "" echo "📣 If it still fails after retrying, contact your lab instructor or admin for help." fi
+  echo "3️⃣ If the error still comes, restart the EC2 instance and try again." echo "4️⃣ Make sure you are connected to the internet inside the EC2 instance."

+fi